The 34 Gallery is an International Mental Health Arts Initiative!

 The Call to Action

 The 34 Gallery invites artists to join our creative community to help reduce global rates of suicide, depression, PTSD and other mental health issues among youth and adults.
-Previous Open Call Winners can be found on the Open Calls Page.
+Our ongoing collaboration with Webbie Social is another way to kickstart your art career and be a part of the art world on your terms!

 Theme